Ainevsia/vscode-forcecomment/README.md

 ## Release Notes

+## v0.0.6

+- Do dead-code removal and Specify that this extension can only used for C/C++/Rust in Readme.
+- Prepare for a release.

 ## v0.0.5
 * fix a bug: if not turn on auto-save, the blame view will not change.
 (Great Thanks to cyy).